FIHRM Council

 David is a past President of the UK Museums Association and has served on several Government committees and task forces.
 In 2002 he was named in the Independent on Sunday as one of the ten leading people in UK museums.
 He was awarded an OBE in the 1997 New Years Honours List for services to museums.

-Te Papa Tongarewa, Wellington, New Zealand
+Te Papa Tongarewa - Museum of New Zealand

 Stuart Murray, CEO